 (1) It is a resident of Canada for purposes of the Income Tax Act (Canada) and as such the other party is not required by any applicable law or authority to withhold or deduct for taxes any amount from such other party’s payments due hereunder, (2) during the term hereof, it will not be doing business in any jurisdiction that imposes any withholding tax or similar levy on any payment made or received by it under this Agreement, and (3) upon reasonable demand by such other party, it will deliver to the other party (or such government or taxing authority as the other party reasonably directs) any form or document, completed accurately and satisfactorily, that may be required or reasonably requested in writing in order to allow such other party to make a payment hereunder without any deduction or withholding for or on account of any tax or with such deduction or withholding at a reduced rate (so long as the completion, execution or submission of such form or document would not materially prejudice the legal or commercial position of the party in receipt of such demand).]

 Part 3.
 Agreement to Deliver Documents.

 For the purpose of Section 4(a), each party agrees to deliver the following documents, as applicable:

-[(a) Tax forms, documents, or certificates to be delivered are: {Insert Appropriate Tax Forms Module}]

-[(b)] Other documents to be delivered are: